gvwilson/sensibleadventures/bookster/bookster.md

 gunwale with one hand and Armaend with the other.

-Twenty strides, ten, five–just as Razi threw himself over the cliff, Thomas pulled Erileine out of the steering seat.
+Twenty strides, ten, five–just as Razi threw himself over the cliff, Thomas grabbed Erileine's collar and pulled her out of his way.
 "Idiot!" he shouted, yanking the rudder as the boat's starboard side scraped against the mountain.

 *Thud!* Razi hit the sail and fell to the deck.